voucherifyio/voucherify-openapi/docs/webhook-introductions/events-campaign-created.md

-The `EVENTS.CAMPAIGN.CREATED` webhook means that a new campaign was created.
+The `EVENTS.CAMPAIGN.CREATED` event indicates that a new campaign was created.

 The webhook provides, among others, the following details:
 - Campaign ID,